aqeel-saeed/nestinator/README.md

 - [ ] find a way to access request user in services of entities which has a relation with user (like post), or inject it in the dto
 - [ ] login using gmail
 - [ ] login using facebook
+- [ ] filtering data dto, pass it in the findAll method (use it in the query builder)